scionproto/scion/doc/DRKeyInfra.md

 The second level key response will also be transmitted with SignedCtrlPld.

     DRKeyLvl2Req {
-        protocol    Data    # Protocol identifier
+        valTime     UInt32  # Point in time where requested DRKey is valid protocol    Data    # Protocol identifier
         keyType     UInt8   # Key type of requested DRKey srcIA       UInt64  # Src ISD-AS of the requested DRKey